thehybrid18/linear-regression-with-flask/README.md

 # linear-regression-with-flask
-a simple linear regression web application that I made with the flask api https://regression-with-flask.herokuapp.com/
+a simple linear regression web application that I made with the flask framework https://regression-with-flask.herokuapp.com/